Communicating the sum of sources over a network: Case of three sources and three terminals

+We now discuss the coding solution on $G'$.
 Let $v_i$ be the node closest to $v$ that belongs to both $path(s_i-v)$ and $path(s_i-t_3)$ (notice that $v_i$ may equal $s_i$ but it cannot equal $v$).
-Consider the following coding solution on $G'$.
 On the paths $path(s_i-v_i)$ send $X_i$.
 On the paths $path(v_i-v)$ send information that will allow $v$ to obtain $X_1+X_2+X_3$.
 This can be easily done, as these (latter) paths form a tree into $v$.
 Namely, one may use an encoding scheme in which internal nodes receiving $Y_1$ and $Y_2$ send on their outgoing edge the sum $Y_1+Y_2$.
-By the claims above (and the fact that $G'$ is acyclic) it holds that the information flowing on edges $e$ in $path(v_i-t_3), i = 1, \dots, 3$ has not been specified by the encoding defined above.
+By the discussion above (and the fact that $G'$ is acyclic) it holds that the information flowing on edges $e$ in $path(v_i-t_3), i = 1, \dots, 3$ has not been specified by the encoding defined above.
 Thus, one may send information on the paths $path(v_i-t_3)$ that will allow $t_3$ to obtain $X_1+X_2+X_3$.
 Here we assume the paths $path(v_i-t_3)$ form a tree into $t_3$, if this is not the case we may find a subset of edges in these paths with this property.
-Once more, by the claims above (and the fact that $G'$ is acyclic) it holds that the information flowing on edges $e$ in the paths $path(v-t_1)$ and $path(v-t_2)$ has not been specified (by the encodings above).
+Once more, by the discussion above (and the fact that $G'$ is acyclic) it holds that the information flowing on edges $e$ in the paths $path(v-t_1)$ and $path(v-t_2)$ has not been specified (by the encodings above).
 On these edges we may transmit the sum $X_1+X_2+X_3$ present at $v$.